SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

 Structures and classes both use *initializer syntax* when creating new instances.
 The simplest form of initializer syntax uses the type name of the class or structure, followed by empty parentheses ``()``.
-This creates a new instance of the class or structure type, with any properties initialized to their default values.
+This creates a new instance of the class or structure, with any properties initialized to their default values.
 In the example above,
 the ``width`` and ``height`` values of the ``Size`` structure instance